-While PRDOH will issue funding in three (3) rounds for this Program, in order to be provided CDBG-DR funding in any round, all projects must meet the following baseline requirements:
+While PRDOH will issue funding in multiple rounds for this Program, in order to be provided CDBG-DR funding in any round, all projects must meet the following baseline requirements:

-- Meet a HUD National Objective, see the National Objective section; - Have CDBG-DR eligible activity, see the Eligible Use of Funds section; - Must be able to be completed by the expenditure deadline, see the Timely Expenditure of CDBG-DR Funds section; - Must have a tie to the Hurricanes.
-Project is related to disaster relief, long-term recovery, restoration of infrastructure and housing, or economic revitalization related to the covered disaster, and this information is captured in the application process; - Address an eligible unmet need after accounting for all duplication of benefits, see the Duplication of Benefits section; - Project is feasible and sustainable, and all other funding sources are firmly committed, see the Program Eligibility and Duplication of Benefits and Order of Assistance section; and - The responsible entity for the project must demonstrate in the Application process that it has the resources to ensure on-going maintenance and operation of the improvements.
+- Meet a HUD National Objective, see the National Objective section; - Have CDBG-DR eligible activity, see the Eligible Use of Funds section; - Must be able to be completed by the expenditure deadline; - Must have a tie to the Hurricanes.
+Project is related to disaster relief, long-term recovery, restoration of infrastructure and housing, or economic revitalization related to the covered disaster, and this information is captured in the application process; - Address an eligible unmet need after accounting for all duplication of benefits, see the Duplication of Benefits section; - Project is feasible and fiscally sustainable through future operations and maintenance by the Subrecipient applicant, and all other funding sources are firmly committed, see the Program Eligibility and Duplication of Benefits and Order of Assistance section; and - The responsible entity for the project must demonstrate in the Application process that it has the resources to ensure on-going maintenance and operation of the improvements.